merthidayetoglu/CommBench/README.md

 9. ```k```: subgroup size

 When ```pattern``` is set to 0, CommBench performs point-to-point (P2P) scan and ```g``` and ```k``` are insignificant.

+CommBench has a minimal design.
+Preconfigured Make files and run scripts are located in the ```/scripts``` folder.
+The systems we test include Delta, Summit, Perlmutter, ThetaGPU, Frontier, and Sunspot.